 Final projects are a major research project or creative work in the Scholar’s area of study and are guided by a committee of three experts.
 Generally, final projects begin as questions or smaller projects in a Scholar’s major, but they are not limited to the major as long as the Scholar has the expertise to complete the project.
 Suggestions to get started include:

 - Consider your interests and experience.
 What ideas do you have that you need help to develop?
 If you are really unsure, consider the following: why did you choose your major?
 What interested you about it?
 Think about your favorite courses and projects or questions you may have discussed.

-- It is important to start the project as early as possible.
+It is important to start the project as early as possible.
 Keep in mind that your first idea may not be viable.
-There are many reasons that this could happen—there may not be an appropriate mentor for you at UALR, IRB issues may require a major rethinking of the project, the project could require more funding than you have access to, or you may realize when talking with potential advisors and engaging with relevant literature that your idea is already well-trodden ground.
+There are many reasons that this could happen—there may not be an appropriate mentor for you at UA Little Rock, IRB issues may require a major rethinking of the project, the project could require more funding than you have access to, or you may realize when talking with potential advisors and engaging with relevant literature that your idea is already well-trodden ground.